 This exhibition is part of an ongoing series that explores Cranbrook’s collections through the history of exhibition design.
 The inaugural exhibition of the series, The Cranbrook Hall of Wonders: Artworks, Objects, and Natural Curiosities, was mounted in the fall of 2014 and drew its inspiration from the “Cabinet of Curiosity” or “Wunderkammer,” a sixteenth-century display technique that juxtaposed works from different cultures, disciplines, and eras.
-The Cranbrook Salon moves forward in time to the nineteenth-century salon, and the exhibition will draw from its dual definition as a hanging technique and social space.
+The Cranbrook Salon moves forward in time to the eighteenth-century salon, and the exhibition will draw from its dual definition as a hanging technique and social space.
 Within the exhibition space, the Art Museum will present a lively public program of conversation and performances co-hosted by dancers, musicians, poets, and scholars from the Detroit area.

 Simple Forms, Stunning Glazes: The Gerald W. McNeely Pewabic Pottery Collection

 Exhibition Dates: December 12, 2015 – August 28, 2016

 This exhibition debuts The Gerald W. McNeely Pewabic Pottery Collection recently donated to Cranbrook Art Museum and never before seen in its entirety.
 The Collection includes over 117 works including a Revelation Pottery Vase, which pre-dates the founding of Pewabic, and includes works from throughout the career of Mary Chase Perry Stratton, founder of the Pottery.
 The exhibition will also highlight Cranbrook’s own collection of Pewabic Pottery from the Art Museum and campus, which George Gough Booth, founder of Cranbrook, actively collected over his lifetime.